Suspect in deadly Canada stabbings has long criminal record

 One of the alleged attackers, Myles Sanderson, has 59 criminal convictions, according to parole documents.
 He'd been serving a sentence of four years and four months on charges that included assault with a weapon, assault on a peace officer and robbery when he was released.

-Public Safety Minister Mendicino said he’s been told by the parole board there will be an investigation into its assessment of Myles Sanderson.
+Public Safety Minister Marco Mendicino said he’s been told by the parole board there will be an investigation into its assessment of Myles Sanderson, who remained a fugitive and the subject of a large-scale manhunt on Wednesday.

 “I want the know the reasons behind the decision" to release him, he said.
 “I'm extremely concerned with what occurred here.”